 Guarantee fees are withheld from SHELF loan disbursements and placed in the Guarantee Reserve Fund of our General Student Loan Trust as a reserve against loan defaults.
-At June 30, 2005, the Guarantee Reserve Fund had a balance of approximately \$106,691.
+At June 30, 2006, the Guarantee Reserve Fund had a balance of approximately \$106,691.

 The intent of the SHELF Program is to supplement loan funds available in the FFEL Program, as determined by the financial aid staff at eligible schools.
 Loan disbursements are made through eligible school financial aid offices.
-At June 30, 2005, we held approximately \$2,893,016 principal amount of SHELF Program loans, compared to \$2,875,396 at June 30, 2004, and \$2,586,571 at June 30, 2003.
+At the dates indicated below, we held approximately the principal amount of SHELF Program loans indicated in the Table below: